carlosiruiz/Mental_Health_Analysis-/README.md

 **Work interfere**
 - If respondents had a mental health illness and felt  it interfered with their work_often_, they answered _Yes_ to the target 74% of the time

-***
-Questions to consider:
-* How do you interpret the results?
-* How confident are you that your results would generalize beyond the data you have?
-***

-Here is an example of how to embed images from your sub-folder:

 ### Binary Target Percent
 ![binary_target_percent](./images/binary_target_percent.png)